javalite/site-content/src/activeweb/routing.md

 |  /books/save/123            app.controllers.BooksController     save        123 |
 +--------------------------+----------------------------------+------------+------+

 In standard routing, the HTTP method is not considered, but you might get an exception of you send an HTTP method to an action that is configured for a different HTTP method.
 Routing and action HTTP methods are independent in case of standard routing.
 For standard routing, there is no need to do anything, it works by default

+> If action is missing, it is assumed to be `index` by default

 ## RESTful routing

 In case of restful routing, the actions are pre-configured.
 RESTful routing is configured by placing a @RESTfull annotation on a controller.
 For more informaiton, see: [RESTful controllers](controllers#restful-controllers)